CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-IndirectMode.md

    ![](./media/indirectmode-7.png "azdata")

-   > **Note**: You might have to right-click and refresh on Arc data controller to view the instance if you don't see one after seeing the text **arcsql is Ready** at the bottom of the notebook.
+   > **Note**: You might have to right-click and refresh on Arc data controller to view the instance if you do not see one after seeing the text **arcsql is Ready** at the bottom of the notebook.

 ## Task 4: Connect to Azure Arc enabled SQL Managed Instance using Azure Data Studio.